DeepLenin/fashion-mnist_png/README.md

 In case if you want to convert MNIST or other MNIST-similar dataset like Fashion-MNIST - you can use `mnist_to_png.py` script.

-There are lots of hardcoded stuff, but it's easy to tweak if you need.
+There are lots of hard coded stuff, but it's easy to tweak if you need.

-First of all you need to put your MNIST files into `original_data` folder in root of this repo.:
+But it should work as is if you put your MNIST files into `original_data` folder in root of this repo:

 ```bash
 original_data